Koloru/anime-list-python/README.md

 # HOW TO USE
+## 1. Create a postgres database
-## 1. Make a .env file with the following sample
+## 2. Create a .env file with the following sample
 <br />

 #### **ENV CONFIG SAMPLE**